 - Local organizations submit their project ideas to the Policy Shop by October 31, 2019.

-- Policy Shop leadership in Regina and Saskatoon select a subset of proposals to present to the membership
+- Policy Shop leadership in Regina and Saskatoon will select a subset of proposals to present to the volunteers.

-- Proponents of the selected projects are invited to introduce their projects to students in person on November 5th in Regina and November 8th in Saskatoon
+- Proponents of the selected projects are invited to introduce their projects to students in person at a meeting in late October (date and time TBA).

 - Volunteers vote on which projects they feel best suited to support and form research teams of 3-5 students, including a project manager.